ajcord/WIFI-84/README.md

 The calculator will send token strings as commands in order to save program space.
-The ESP8266 will respond with ASCII strings or real numbers, depending on the call.
+The ESP8266 will respond with token strings or real numbers, depending on the call.